chrisyrniu/chrisyrniu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a research intern at [Robotics and Autonomous Driving Lab](http://research.baidu.com/Research_Areas/index-view?id=58) of Baidu Research, and an incoming PhD student at [CMU Safe AI Lab](https://safeai-lab.github.io/).
+Hi!
+I am a research intern at the [Robotics and Autonomous Driving Lab](http://research.baidu.com/Research_Areas/index-view?id=58) of Baidu Research, and an incoming PhD student at [CMU Safe AI Lab](https://safeai-lab.github.io/).
+I received an M.S. in Electrical and Computer Engineering at [Georgia Tech](https://www.gatech.edu/) (GaTech), and a B.E. in Intelligence Science and Technology at [South China University of Technology](https://www.scut.edu.cn/en/) (SCUT).
+I have had the fortune to conduct research with amazing advisors, including [Dr. Liangjun Zhang](https://www.cs.unc.edu/~zlj/) (Baidu Research), [Prof. Matthew Gombolay](https://core-robotics.gatech.edu/people/matthew-gombolay/) (GaTech), [Prof. Masayoshi Tomizuka](https://me.berkeley.edu/people/masayoshi-tomizuka/) (Berkeley), [Prof. Zhijun Zhang](https://scholar.google.com/citations?user=SXDjIJkAAAAJ&hl=en) (SCUT), and [Prof. Mohammad Al Faruque](https://aicps.eng.uci.edu/people-2/) (UC Irvine).

+My research goal is to build methodologies for collaborative, interpretable, and reliable intelligent robotic systems that can interact with complex environments (including humans) around them.
+Thus, my research interest lies at the intersection of robotics and machine learning, and their applications in multi-agent coordination, autonomous driving, and human-robot interaction.

+My Chinese name is 牛雅儒 (Niu-Ya-Ru), where my first name (雅儒) can be interpreted as a scholar in elegant taste by [ancient Chinese](https://baike.baidu.hk/item/%E9%9B%85%E5%84%92/5817490).

 This website is under construction.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.